mon-gmx/mon-gmx.github.io/index.md

 Well, if you write a good postmortem not only you helped solve a problem, you have good material for your engineering blog, a good tale for your nerd friends or a justification for your eye twitching.

+### Circle-jerking industry (04/25)

+Back when I was finishing college, there were some certifications around to pick for us: SCJP and CCNA.
+Cisco certifications were seen like a status symbol, no idea why.
+Java certifications were what most people were chasing.
+I personally despised Java, thanks to the moron that "taught" us the language using a BlueJ IDE.
+So I never felt like trying it and to this day, Java is a big nope for me.
+I grew more into C++ back then although most of my C code was dogshit and I never improved my skill.

+Little I knew, that having a certification was key to getting a job.
+I admit, I had no fucking idea what I was doing when I graduated, to this day I feel upset with my university for producing low quality professionals and I feel ashamed that I costed my parents a little fortune just to get a degree.
+Now, I will not delve into the scam an education can be, I think college isn't for everyone and I think there is value in what you learn if it really moves you and if it really aligns with giving you a solid basis rather than chasing fads to justify the cost.

+Now, while I could rant and whine here for hours, I want to go back to the certification pursuit non-sense.
+I would not care about it at this point in my life.
+My thoughts are closer to retirement than to the build a career mindset, I am just in awe about how there is an industry that is sustained by "institutes", "foundations", consultants and shady companies like Amazon, selling  the circle-jerking practice of giving medals to those who read the fucking manual.

+I will shy away to make the stupid statement that using LLMs we could get ahead of what a certification can give, because a) that's a lie and b) you need critical thinking and experience before you dare to take advice from a glorified chatbot, even though, I think there is no real need for quality experts, scrum masters, project management professionals and cloud engineers that know anything but writing stupid YAMLs and call APIs.

+Am I just jealous?
+Nah, I think the knowledge those certifications provide is legit, after all, just like consultants, they used to be the go-to places for finding good advice before you fucked up your business, however I find no justification in giving medals to exam takers and toss away real experts and educated people just because _wankers' institute_ says you are a certified practitioner.

+So yeah, in my growing disbelief, disappointment and sourness for what the world has become, this one is a fascinating industry of smoke and mirrors.
+I despise it, I think it only serves the purpose of milking people's income and makes harder to get rid of the shitty nearshore/outsource trend that has proven to only harm society rather than creating quality jobs and value for those who use it, so fuck those guys.

 ### When you open google in your browser (04/25)